sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 sudo systemctl restart sensu-{server,api,client}{{< /highlight >}}

 Keep in mind that to set log levels back to normal, you can either run `sudo kill -TRAP $SENSUPID` (if you've used that method), or revert the change in `/etc/default/sensu` and restart the Sensu processes for the change to take place.

+_NOTE: By default, Sensu's logging level is set to `info`.
+However, there are more log levels available than just `info` and `debug`.
+You can find the full list of available log levels in the [configuration reference documentation][4].
+It's worth noting that `debug` is the most granular log level, while `fatal` is the least granular._

 ### Printing Configurations